SandaruKasa/blog/content/posts/2025-01-30-many-particle-ballet.md

 ## Final notes

-This simple task, which hadn't left my mind for nearly two year, proved to be a fun coding and learning experience.
+This simple task, which hadn't left my mind for nearly two years, proved to be a fun coding and learning experience.
 It's amazing that we can see 'crystals' forming and even something that resembles the actual melting process.